m6urns/CS-5620-knots/README.md

 To add a new knot type:

 1. Create a `.knot` definition file in the `knot_definitions` directory
-2. Collect data using `knot_data_collector.py` with your definition
+2. Collect data using the data collection scripts with your definition
-3. Train a model using `train_classifier.py` with your dataset
+3. Train a model using the training scripts with your dataset
 4. Run the API with your model and definition

 The system is designed to be flexible and can accommodate any knot type with any number of stages.